The YogAlign® Method of Yoga ~ Pain Free Yoga from Your Inner Core

 injuries.
 Most people think it is because teachers are inexperienced or people

 are pushing too hard.
-However I have discovered what I believe is the biggest
+However, I believe the biggest

-are straightened and the feet are flexed as in boat pose and seated forward
+are straightened and the ankles are flexed as in boat pose and seated forward

 bends, there is a tremendous compressive force put on the spine and sacrum.